fusioncharts/dev_centre_docs/chart-guide/standard-charts/bubble-and-xy-charts.md

 ---
-title: XY Charts | FusionCharts
+title: Bubble and Scatter Charts | FusionCharts
-description: XY are used for plotting data that is defined in terms of two numeric parameters.
+description: Bubble and Scatter are used for plotting data that is defined in terms of two numeric parameters.
-heading: XY Charts
+heading: Bubble and Scatter Charts
 ---

 > These chart types belong to **FusionCharts XT**.

-XY charts are used for plotting data that can be defined in terms of multiple numeric parameters.
+Bubble and Scatter charts are used for plotting data that can be defined in terms of multiple numeric parameters.
 In these charts, the x and y axes are numeric.
 So, the position of a data point is an indicator of two distinct numeric values.

-The XY charts available in the FusionCharts Suite XT are:

-* Scatter Chart

-* Bubble Chart

 ## Scatter Chart